ISNing/KrossCompilePlugin/README.md

 compiler (`konan`, `xcode`, `clang`, `zig`).

-Compiler preset `konan` is **Highly recommended** for it can keep building toolchain aligned with K/N compiling progress to avoid potential linking failure)
+Compiler preset `konan` is **Highly recommended** for it can keep building toolchain aligned with K/N compiling progress to avoid potential linking failure.

 *Note*: To know more about configuring `cmake` block, see [CMakePlugin](https://github.com/ISNing/CMakePlugin)